schorschinho/plotLCMBasis/README.md

 xlab            = Label for the x-axis (optional.
 Default = 'Chemical shift (ppm)');
 ylab            = label for the y-axis (optional.
 Default = '');
 figTitle        = label for the title of the plot (optional.
 Default = '');
+lb        = Lorentzian linebroadening in Hz to be applied before plotting (optional.
+Default = 0 Hz).
 ```

 ## Features